UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_20.md

 We are going to return to our cereal dataset and take a look at the first 10 rows.

-Let’s say we want the rows `All-Bran` to `Apple Cinnamon Cheerios` but we want to slice based on their position instead of their label.
+Let’s say we want the rows from `All-Bran` to `Apple Cinnamon Cheerios`, but we want to slice based on their position instead of their label.

-Using Python’s counting method of starting at zero, we conclude `All-Bran` to be at position to 2.
+Using Python’s counting method of starting at zero, we conclude that `All-Bran` to be at position to 2.

 We get `Apple Cinnamon Cheerios` position to be 5 in the same way.

-We are lucky with this dataframe because our index labels match the position of the rows.
+We are lucky with this dataframe because our index labels match the position of the rows, and this makes things a little bit simpler.

 ---